UKCloud/documentation/articles/azure/azs-sd.md

 ## Pricing and packaging

-UKCloud for Microsoft Azure VMs start at 3p per hour.
+UKCloud for Microsoft Azure VM pricing can be as low as 3p per hour.
 Full pricing with all options, including public Azure, licensing and connectivity, is available in the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide).

 ## Accreditation and information assurance